yonicd/texblocks/README.md

 ## hline

-add hlines into the table using `hline`
+Add hlines into the table using `hline`.

+hline expects the lines to add hline to, where 0 is a possible value for lines which a line will be added to the top of the table.
+When lines are left empty then all the lines will have hline attached to them.

 ``` r
 title / (x2 + x3)%>%